Rated Excellent on Trustpilot

 Proof of address: This is part of your contact details.
 If you intend to live in the US, you must also submit proof of your legal residence status.

 Getting into US real estate is not challenging for Canadians, comparatively to other foreigners.
-This is because many steps of the process of buying property in the US is same as Canada.
-Not to mention, many Canadians are also accustomed to the culture, norms, people, and places of America that allows them to indulge in the process without worrying about anything.
+This is because many steps in the process of buying property in the US are the same as in Canada.
+Not to mention, many Canadians are also accustomed to the culture, norms, people, and places of America, which allows them to indulge in the process without worrying about anything.

 How to buy US property: 5 steps for Canadians

-Wondering how Canadians buying US property?
 Follow these simple steps to streamline your process and make your cross-border purchase smooth and stress-free.
+Here's the best way for a Canadian to buy a US property.

 1. Shop around for lenders